AnujaLawankar/ORM-E-commerce-Back-End/README.md

 # ORM-E-commerce-Back-End

-## Work Day Scheduler

 ## Description

-1. ORM-E-commerce-Back-End is an e-commerce website that keep track on Categories, Porducts and Tag.
+1. ORM-E-commerce-Back-End is an e-commerce website that keep track on Categories, Products and Tag.

-2. Checking the REST api for routes of Categories, Porducts and Tag through Insomnia.
+2. Checking the REST api for routes of Categories, Products and Tag through Insomnia.

 3. Database is created by schema and seed commands.

-4. While checking REST api the data return is in JSON formatte.
+4. While checking REST api the data return is in JSON format.

 5. When user test API for POST, PUT, DELETE routes in Insomnia.
 Then he is successfully create, update and delete data in database.